Varsity letter: Description

-History
+Origins

 With the advent of organized sports, there was a need for uniforms.
 There was an additional need for identifications which was satisfied by the use of emblems or letters.

 In 1865, the Harvard baseball team added an Old English 'H'.
 The 'H' was embroidered on the gray flannel shirt.
 The football team started to use the 'H' in 1875.
 For 25 years following the introduction in 1865 of the letter, it was the practice for the team captain to allow certain players who played in the most important games (Yale or Princeton) to keep the 'H' jerseys as an award.
 If a player did not play in an important game, the player had to return the jersey at the end of the season.
 Awarding the 'H' jersey may have been the birth of the varsity letter as an award.
 The letterman sweater was first regularly used by the 1891 "Nine" (baseball) and was black with a small Crimson 'H' on the left breast.

+Usage

 It is not known when the letter sweater came to high schools.
 The earliest known example of a letter sweater in a high school is found in the 1911 yearbook of Phoenix Union High School, Arizona Territory.
 A student in a group photo is pictured, not in a football uniform, wearing a V-neck sweater with the letter 'P' on the left side.

 The sweater seems to be the home of the award letter from the 1890s until the 1930s.
 Another award during the 1920s and 1930s was a stadium-style blanket given as an award.
 In the 1930s, the letter award started to appear on leather-sleeved, wool-bodied jackets.
 The jackets from the 1930s were different in design from today's modern jacket.